Pick Your Walk.

 Celebrating nearly 175 years since Charles Dickens’ visit to Bonchurch, walk leader Sue will share her most recent discoveries about the holiday during 1849.

-Before visiting the Isle of Wight, Dickens suffered from writer’s block working on David Copperfield.
+Before visiting the Isle of Wight, Dickens suffered from writer’s block while working on David Copperfield.

 Many family friends joined the holiday, and you will discover the activities they revelled in.

-The visit was influential on the future of the Undercliffe becoming a hub for artists and writers.
+The visit was influential in shaping the future of Undercliff as a hub for artists and writers.

-The walk is illustrated with photos and drawings and readings from the period to bring to life to the holiday adventures.
+The walk is illustrated with photos, drawings, and readings from the period bringing to life the holiday adventures.

 We meet at The Pond in Bonchurch Village Road at the bench and notice board near the top of Shore Road.
-We begin looking at ancient local maps and Sue talks about the history of the village and why Dickens came to stay in Bonchurch.
+We begin by examining ancient local maps, while Sue discusses the history of the village and why Dickens chose to stay in Bonchurch.

-We stroll onto Winterbourne, the Dickens summer holiday home to hear of the many friends and of family activities.
-There are more discoveries as we progress uphill to visit the home Dickens' friend, the illustrator John Leech and his wife stayed during holiday taking a route uphill via one of the secret paths of Bonchurch.
+We stroll onto Winterbourne, the Dickens summer holiday home, to hear of the many friends and family activities.
+There are more discoveries as we progress uphill to visit the holiday home of Dickens' friend, the illustrator John Leech and his wife, taking a route uphill via one of the secret paths of Bonchurch.

 Walk Cost: Payment required - £20